 When you delete a photo from the Recently Deleted album, meaning you permanently delete it, then everything turns into a matter of time.
 The photo itself is no longer accessible through the Photos app, but the data of the file is still stored somewhere in your iPhone.

 The way to go here is to rely on iTunes or iCloud as digital backup mechanisms.
-If you have taken the precaution of enabling regular security backups on your iPhone, then you should be able to restore the contents of your phone using the data from the last backup.
+If you have taken the precaution of enabling regular security backups on your iPhone, then you should be able to restore from iCloud backup or iTunes backup.

 Please note that restoring with your previous iTunes or iCloud backup via iTunes/iCloud itself will erase and replace the new data between the time you have made backups and restored them.
 If you are annoyed with this, we suggest you go to the Tip part of this article.